-Waivers of program core requirements may be granted in recognition of previous graduate level coursework completed with a grade of B or better within the past six years in a specific business program area.
+Waivers of program core requirements may be granted in recognition of previous coursework completed with a grade of “B” or better within the past six years in a specific business program area.
 This allows a student to skip a core course in their degree plan and take a higher-level course in the same academic area meeting the core requirement with no reduction in the program credit-hour requirements.
-Up to 9 hours of coursework from other universities may be waived from any Master of Science Program’s core courses in the School of Management.
 Up to 12 hours of coursework from other universities may be used to waive core courses in the Professional MBA degree program.

 Transfer of Graduate Credit Hours

-Transfer credits may be granted for equivalent graduate coursework taken at other universities with a grade of B or better within the past six years.
-Up to 9 credit hours of coursework from other universities may be transferred into any Master of Science in the School of Management.
-Up to 12 credit hours of coursework from other universities may be used to transfer credit to the Professional MBA degree program.
-The Full-Time MBA program only allows 6 elective credit hours to be transferred into its program.
+Transfer credits may be granted for equivalent graduate coursework taken at other universities with a grade of “B” or better within the past six years.
+Up to 12 semester credit hours of coursework from other universities may be used to transfer credit to the Professional MBA degree program.
+The Full-Time MBA program only allows 6 elective semester credit hours to be transferred into its program.

 Business Core (29 credit hours)